Prince George’s County Criminal Lawyer

 - Motor Vehicle Theft

-Other crimes not included on the UCR report make up the majority of criminal offenses in the county: DUI, simple assault, domestic violence, prostitution and solicitation, drug crimes, and other misdemeanor and felony crimes.
+Other crimes not included on the UCR report make up the majority of criminal offenses in the county: DUI, DWI, traffic and traffic citations, assault, speeding tickets, domestic violence, prostitution and solicitation, drug crimes, and other misdemeanor and felony crimes.

 According to the Maryland Governor’s Office of Crime Control and Prevention (GOCCP), violent crime in Prince George’s County has dropped by a staggering 39.1% over the past five years, and property crime has been reduced by 28.6% in the same span of time.
 The GOCCP attributes this reduction in crime to collaboration between law enforcement agencies and programs designed to prevent crime and recidivism: